TheDoctorOne/osm-parser/README.md

 ```java
 List<BasicRouteModel> routeModels = osmDocument.getType(Tag.Type.HIGHWAY) // Only returns highways.
 ```
 Possible BasicRouteModels are OSMNode, OSMWay, OSMRelation.
-Also see "isTypeAll" and "isTypeAny".
+Also see "getTypeAll" and "getTypeAny".
 ### Getting Vector Data of the Route Model(Lat Long)
 Ex:
 ```java
 // Assuming routeModels contain at least one item.
 List<LatLon> highway = routeModels.get(0).getPath();
 ```
 Note: OSM's XML file may not contain all the information about "Relation"s it provides.
-So "getPath()" method may throw NullPointerException for these relations.
+So "getPath()" method may throw MemberNotExistsException for these relations.
+MemberNotExistsException contains the member which is the cause of the exception.